Ashwini Vaishnaw, Anurag Thakur, Mansukh Mandaviya and other newly appointed ministers take charge | Politics

 Ram Chandra Prasad Singh and Kiren Rijiju took charge of Steel and Law Ministries respectively.
 Singh, a JD(U) leader, is a retired IAS officer.

-BJP Rajya Sabha member Bhupender Yadav took charge of the Ministry of Labour and Employment as Union Cabinet Minister amid the pandemic which has hit the working class, especially informal sector workers, hard.
+BJP Rajya Sabha member Yadav has also been given the charge of the Ministry of Labour and Employment amid the pandemic which has hit the working class, especially informal sector workers, hard.

+Jitendra Singh took charge as the new Union Science and Technology Minister.
+Singh was on Wednesday allocated two new portfolios -- the Ministry of Science and Technology and the Ministry of Earth Sciences -- with independent charge after a Union cabinet reshuffle.

 Minister of Culture, Tourism and DoNER G Kishan Reddy also assumed charge.